domcyrus/rustnet/debian/README.md

 git push origin v0.15.0
 ```

-This automatically builds and uploads to both Ubuntu 22.04 (Jammy) and 24.04 (Noble).
+This automatically builds and uploads to Ubuntu 24.04 (Noble) and later.

 ## GitHub Secrets Setup